mcgrof/kdevops_vagrant/README.md

 The prefix of `@` is required when specifying a file.
 You don't have to provide the `@`, we do that for you.

+All of the ansible roles used with kdevops supports looking for this `extra_vars` file.

 Ansible role Variables
 ----------------------